grav/partistep/README.md

-# overtone-fun
+# partistep

-A Clojure library designed to ... well, that part is up to you.
+A Step Sequencer that can sequence both melody and partials (overtones)

 ## Usage

-FIXME
+- lein repl
+- connect from emacs
+- compile src/stepsequencer.clj
+- see (comment ...) exp in bottom :-)

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Betafunk

 Distributed under the Eclipse Public License, the same as Clojure.